-How do I find the ebook version of the book I need?
+How do I find the eBook version of the book I need?

 Answer

-There are several ways to find ebooks both in Salve's catalog and databases, as well as other free online sources.
+There are several ways to find eBooks both in Salve's catalog and databases, as well as other free online sources.

-• If you can't find any ebook or digitized version of the book you're looking for, you also have the option of requesting a few of the chapters be scanned and sent to you via our inter-library loan (ILL) system.
+• If you can't find any eBook or digitized version of the book you're looking for, you also have the option of requesting a few of the chapters be scanned and sent to you via our inter-library loan (ILL) system.
 Please note, only a portion of the book can be scanned due to copyright laws.
 To get a scan of the table of contents or index to figure out which portion of the book you most need, fill out this form.

 For further assistance, please contact a librarian

-• Last Updated Sep 19, 2023
+• Last Updated Apr 22, 2025

-• Views 384
+• Views 620

 • Answered By Salve Librarian